cdclaxton/one-time-pad/README.md

 # one-time-pad
-Toy one-time pad encrypter and decrypter.
+Toy one-time pad encryption and decryption.

 An example of the output from the simple application that is included: